 Resistance band exercises for runners are a great way to keep strength training when you no longer have access to a gym, or just don’t want to go there for personal reasons.

 There are hundreds of workouts you can do with a resistance band.

 Even better, you can choose to do them from the comfort of your own home.

 The resistance band exercises for runners in this guide will help you become a stronger and faster runner in no time.

 In this guide we’ll explore:

-- What are the benefits of resistance band training for runners?
+- Benefits of resistance band exercises for runners

-- How often should runners strength train with resistance bands?
+- How often should runners use resistance bands?

 - 7 resistance band exercises for runners